Here are detailed requirements for your layouts

 Note

-When using the Duotone color model, you must clearly understand what exactly you want to get as a result.
+When using the Duotone color model, you must clearly understand what you want to get as a result.
 It is preferable to use the equivalent in CMYK.

 Note